 I co-edited two software engineering books, Advances in Software Engineering: Comprehension, Evaluation and Evolutionand Value-Based Software Engineering, both published by Springer.

 I am the 2003 recipient of the Eugene L. Grant Award given by the Engineering Economy Division of the American Society for Engineering Education.

 I obtained my PhD degree in Telecommunications in 1994 from Université du Québec’s Institut national de la recherche scientifique (INRS).
 I hold a MSc degree from McGill University‘s School of Computer Science in Montreal, Canada (1989) and a BSc degree from Bogaziçi University‘s Computer Engineering Department in Istanbul, Turkey (1986).

-I am a member of IEEE (Senior Member), IEEE Computer Society, and ACM.
+I am a Senior Member of IEEE, a Golden Core member of IEEE Computer Society, and a member of ACM.
 I am active in the IEEE Computer Society.
 In 2012, I chaired the society’s Transactions Operations Committee that oversees all society-sponsored journals (excluding magazines).
-During 2011-2012, I served in its Publications Board (2011-2012).
+During 2011-2012, I served on its Publications Board.
 I currently serve on on its Board of Governors as an elected member (2012-2014).
-In 2011, I received a Meritorious Service Award, and became a Golden Core member.
-My company is a member of the International Software Engineering Research Network (ISERN), a consortium of academic institutions and companies that promotes research and collaboration in empirical software engineering.
+In 2011, I received a Meritorious Service Award for my contributions My company is a member of the International Software Engineering Research Network (ISERN), a consortium of academic institutions and companies that promotes research and collaboration in empirical software engineering.